Iligan: Religion

 The majority of Iligan citizens are Christians (mainly Roman Catholics).
-The city is also the center of the Roman Catholic Diocese of Iligan which has 25 parishes in Iligan City and twelve municipalities of Lanao del Norte (Linamon, Kauswagan, Bacolod, Maigo, Kolambugan, Tubod, Baroy, Lala, Kapatagan, Sapad, Salvador, and Magsaysay).
-It covers an area of 3,092 square kilometers with a population of 1,551,000, which 65.5% of the population are Roman Catholics.
+The city is also the center of the Diocese of Iligan which has 25 parishes in Iligan City and twelve municipalities of Lanao del Norte (Linamon, Kauswagan, Bacolod, Maigo, Kolambugan, Tubod, Baroy, Lala, Kapatagan, Sapad, Salvador, and Magsaysay).
+It covers an area of 3,092 square kilometers with a population of 1,551,000, which 65.5% of the population are Roman Catholics, which includes charismatics.

-Muslims are the largest minority, comprising 11.48% of the population.
-They are mainly Sunnites.
+There is also a strong presence of other Christian denominations in Iligan, including Iglesia ni Cristo, Members Church of God International, Baptist Church, United Church of Christ in the Philippines, Evangelical churches, Church of Jesus Christ of the Latter-day Saints (Mormons), Seventh-day Adventist Church and others, altogether practiced by about 24% of the residents.

 Economy

 Industrial

 Iligan is known as the Industrial Center of the South as its economy is largely based on heavy industries.
 It produces hydroelectric power for the Mindanao region through the National Power Corporation (NAPOCOR), the site of the Mindanao Regional Center (MRC) housing Agus V, VI, and VII hydroelectric plants.
 Moreover, Holcim Philippines' largest Mindanao cement plant is located in the city.
 It also houses industries like steel, tinplate, cement, and flour mills.

 After the construction of Maria Cristina (Agus VI) Hydroelectric Plant by National Power Corporation (NPC, NAPOCOR) in 1950, the city experienced rapid industrialization and continued until the late 1980s.
 The largest steel plant in the country, National Steel Corporation (NSC), was also established in 1962.

 During the 1997 Asian financial crisis, the city experienced a severe economic slowdown.
 A number of industrial plants were closed, notably the National Steel Corporation.

 The city saw its economic revival with the reopening of the National Steel Corporation, renamed Global Steelworks Infrastructures, Inc. (GSII) in 2004.
 In October 2005, GSII officially took a new corporate name: Global Steel Philippines (SPV-AMC), Inc.